Wahoo ELEMNT Bolt 2 Review & why the best ELEMNT just got better

 - The age of your current Bolt, wear and tear.

 Internal components have been upgraded and are faster, including the processor, battery tech and presumably the screen processor as well.
 Whilst the startup time is still relatively slow the in-ride experience is faster & smoother all-around from changing screens to zooming in on maps.
 I specifically appreciate the much faster charging time via the upgraded USB-C port.

 The old Bolt was somewhat hit-and-miss when it came to turn-by-turn directions.
 You were never quite sure if they would be displayed or if the source had included them.
 Now you can load ANY route and the new Bolt should create its own TBT directions for it.

-The same principle applies to elevation profiles that also used to come with your route file.
+The same principle applies to elevation profiles that are also used to come with your route file.
 Now the Bolt has elevation information pre-built into its internal maps and so you will get a forward elevation profile when following any kind of route.

 The maps are also simply superior because they are colour-augmented and more detailed.
 Because the Bolt is a medium-sized device, you are not buying it as a navigating workhorse and I find its maps are great for occasional navigators…just like me.

 Superior Colour Screen